Heliozoa/rfcs/texts/update-tuesday.md

 3. Run `npm run encode:worker` in the project root folder.
 4. Go to the example-directory and run `npm start`
 5. In a separate terminal go to the same directory and run `npm run cypress:open` to run E2E-tests.
+6. Update the version number accordingly in `package.json`, `package-lock.json` and `src/constants/index.ts`
+7. Login to npm with `npm login` and publish a new version with `npm publish`

 ### Material template